hussainloqman/generator-aspnet-core-api/README.md

 # generator-aspnet-core-api [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]

+## What is it
+aspnet core api, is a generator that generates a solution with a data layer, validation layer, Rest Api Controllers to be used with your SPA project.

+## It is Not
+It is not asp.net core it is a core solution to build Rest Apis for your SPA project.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-aspnet-core-api using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).